mmomtchev/nobind/README.md

 ## Usage

-`nobind` is a set of C++17 templates that must be included directly in the user project.
+`nobind17` is a set of C++17 templates that must be included directly in the user project.

 It (**will be**) published as an npm package that will also install `node-addon-api`.

-`nobind` is designed to be very easy to use - there is no learning curve at all - while allowing to deal with the most common situations that arise when creating bindings for C++ libraries to be used from Node.js.
+`nobind17` is designed to be very easy to use - there is no learning curve at all - while allowing to deal with the most common situations that arise when creating bindings for C++ libraries to be used from Node.js.

 The following tutorial should be enough to get you started with your C++ project.

 ### The environment

-Create a a `binding.gyp`, then create a `package.json` for your project and install `nobind`:
+Create a a `binding.gyp`, then create a `package.json` for your project and install `nobind17`:

 `binding.gyp`
 ```python